GMOD/gff-js/README.md

 implementation of the [GFF3
 specification](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).

+**NOTE: this module uses the NPM stream package, which requires node.js polyfills for use on the web.
+We also created the https://github.com/cmdcolin/gff-nostream package to allow a non-streaming version that does not require polyfills**

 - streaming parsing and streaming formatting
 - proper escaping and unescaping of attribute and column values
 - supports features with multiple locations and features with multiple parents